plantanapp/documentation/docs/Roles.md

 ### `Search Index Rules`

-All or some results may restricted (not shown) based on the roles by specifying the roles who have access to each results.
+All or some results may be restricted (not shown) based on the roles by specifying the roles who have access to each result.

 ## `Role Management`